DVA490-474-Project-Course/foc-code/README.md

 About
 -----------------------
-This repository contains the code running on the ESC for controlling the motors using FOC.
+This repository contains the code running on the ESC for controlling the wheel motors using FOC.

 ## Built with
 The following tools were used to generate and modify the code for FOC: